 Not all those who wander are lost.”J.R.R.
 Tolkien (author of The Hobbit and The Lord of the Rings)

 My journeys have taken me to far parts of the USA and the world.
 I grew up in the high desert of the Rocky Mountains in New Mexico.
 That’s in the American Southwest.
 I’ve also lived along the rugged coast of California, where redwood forests overlook kelp forests.
 Near a peaceful, winding river in Idaho.
 In a camp beside an alligator-filled swamp in Florida.
 And in the bluebonnet covered Hill Country of Texas.

-Beyond the USA, my adventures have taken me on a photography safari through the savannas and forests of Kenya and Tanzania.
+Beyond the USA, my adventures have taken me on a photography safari through the savannas and forests of Kenya and Tanzania in Africa.
 And on ferries and trains between the cities of the UK and Europe.
 And on sailboats between the islands of the South Pacific, where I spent 6 years living in Fiji.
 I hope future adventures include South America, Asia, and the Polar Regions.
-I currently live in New Zealand, where I can walk from my home to the beach and to the school where I work helping children read and write their own stories.
+I currently live in New Zealand, where I can walk from my home to the beach and to the school where I work helping children learn to read and to write their own stories.
 I’ve worked for libraries, museums, and in the scuba diving industry—all places where adventure and exploration was a big part of a day’s work.

-I am married to a wonderful, adventurous man who sailed all the way around the world before he was 13.
+I’m married to a wonderful, adventurous man who sailed all the way around the world before he was 13.
 We have 2 fantastic children who I absolutely adore and treasure.
-I have 12 creative nieces and nephews, 6 fun brothers and sisters, a handful of fabulous in-laws, many kind-hearted cousins, and several friends I count as family.
-I have loved pet rabbits, guinea pigs, cats, a dog, and school-loads of fish.
+I have 12 creative nieces and nephews, 6 fun brothers and sisters, several fabulous in-laws, many kind-hearted cousins, and numerous friends I count as family.
+I’ve loved pet rabbits, guinea pigs, cats, dogs, and school-loads of fish.
 A couple interesting family facts: one of my independent-minded ancestors, Robert Morris, signed the Declaration of Independence, and my uncle, who was a music teacher, discovered a dinosaur—the Seismosaurus.

 That’s enough about me.
 I want to hear about you!